Hyper V backup module or VHD backup

 Basic VHD(X) file copy

-The virtual environment can be recreated manually easy enough.
+The virtual environment can be recreated manually easily enough.
 You will need to get the VM type correct (gen 1 or 2).
 If you take a few screenshots of the VM’s config beforehand and update them when you make changes, that will be sufficient.